wp-plugins/jquery-collapse-o-matic/readme.txt

 == Frequently Asked Questions ==

-= How dose one use the shortcode, exactly? =
+= How does one use the shortcode, exactly? =
-[expand title="title goes here" id="optional-id-goes-here" tag="optional-html-tag-goes-here"]this is where content, including other shortcodes, goes.[/expand]

-= Can one of the expands auto-expand based on an anchor tag in the url? = Yes, just do this:
-* Give the expand a specific id in the short code: [expand title="title goes here" id="monkey"]this is where content, including other shortcodes, goes.[/expand]
-* Use the id as and anchor in the URL: http://www.twinpictures.de/your-page/#monkey
+A <a href='http://www.twinpictures.de/jquery-collapse-o-matic-1-3/'>complete listing of shortcode options</a> has been provided to answer this exact question.

 = Is Galato the same as Ice Cream? =
 No. Not even close.